Eutropios/WarMAC/README.rst

 |
 | **This project is NOT affiliated with Warframe, Digital Extremes, or the Warframe Market.**
 | *For licensing information, please see LICENSES.txt*
-| *For dependency licensing information, please see DEPENDENCIES_LICENSES.txt*

 .. note::
    This project is under active development.